What Trump Has Done With Medicare So Far

 (Image credit: Getty Images)

-In the months since Trump took office, he has signed a whirlwind of executive orders and proposed an ambitious agenda, including several key changes to Medicare — some of which have been walked back.
-Trump also outlined his plans for the next four years during his joint address to Congress in March, including investigating overspending, fraud and waste within the Medicare and Social Security programs.
+In the months since Trump took office, he has signed a whirlwind of executive orders, including several key changes to Medicare — some of which have been walked back.
+Trump also outlined his plans for the next four years during his joint address to Congress in March, including authorizing the Department of Government Efficiency (DOGE) to investigate overspending, fraud and waste within the Medicare, Medicaid and Social Security programs.

 Medicare is the primary health insurance for adults aged 65 and older.
 It also covers those with certain disabilities or illnesses, such as end-stage renal disease or Lou Gehrig’s disease.
-As of November 2024, just over 68 million people were enrolled in Medicare, including both Original Medicare and Medicare Advantage plans, according to the Centers for Medicare and Medicaid Services, at a cost of $839 billion in 2023.
-Trump's agenda couTrump'sctly impact Medicare, a significant source of income for most people over age 65.
+According to the most current data from the Centers for Medicare and Medicaid Services (CMS), just over 68 million people were enrolled in Medicare, including both Original Medicare and Medicare Advantage plans.
+This came at a cost of $1.03 trillion, or about 14% of total federal spending in 2024, according to KFF.

 Subscribe to Kiplinger’s Personal Finance